raspberrypilearning/serene-scene/en/step_5.md

 --- /task ---

-If you click the green flag and move the slider, you'll notice that the grasshopper moves very slowly.
-This can be fixed by multiplying the `grasshopper`{:class="block3variables"} variable by a number smaller that 1.
+If you click on the green flag and move the slider, you'll notice that the grasshopper moves very slowly.
+To fix this, you can multiply the `grasshopper`{:class="block3variables"} variable by a number smaller that 1.

 --- task ---

-In the `Operators`{:class="block3operators"} menu, find the `/`{:class="block3operators"} block.
+Go to the `Operators`{:class="block3operators"} blocks menu and find the `/`{:class="block3operators"} block.

 ```blocks3
 [] / []